5 common mistakes in Australian native gardens (and the fix)

 Do native plants need fertiliser?

-Young natives need consistent moisture for the first 6–12 months.
-Established plants prefer deep watering once a week (or less) depending on rainfall.
+Young natives need consistent moisture for the first six to twelve months.
+Once established, most prefer deep watering once a week or less, depending on rainfall and season.
+The surface soil should be allowed to dry between waterings.

 Why is my kangaroo paw dying?